 On the other hand, the restrictions arising out of the statutory right of pre-emption will not apply in such transactions.

-But if a company (other than a listed company) is the owner of agricultural real estate with an area greater than 0.3 hectare, which is not designated for non-agricultural use in the local zoning plan or a decision on construction conditions issued before 1 May 2016, then the Agricultural Property Agency has a right of pre-emption to the shares, regardless of the subject of the company’s business.
+But if a company (other than a listed company) is the owner of agricultural real estate with an area greater than 0.3 hectare, which is not designated for non-agricultural use in the local zoning plan or a decision on construction conditions issued before 1 May 2016, then the National Center for Support of Agriculture has a right of pre-emption to the shares, regardless of the subject of the company’s business.